‘Step Into Japan’ program helps Army newcomers build bonds while exploring their host country

 |0

-This work, ‘Step Into Japan’ program helps Army newcomers build bonds while exploring their host country [Image 4 of 4], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘Step Into Japan’ program helps Army newcomers build bonds while exploring their host country, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-‘Step Into Japan’ program helps Army newcomers build bonds while exploring their host country